kpluas21/Portfolio/FileWrapper/README.md

 # FileWrapper
-A small handler used to make handling files in C++ just a little easier.
+A small wrapper used to make handling files in C++ just a little easier.
 Hopefully beginners can use this to quickly get into file I/O in C++ without too much of a headache.

 Each class handles a single file.
 In the future, I will implement handling multiple files and folders.
 For now, declare an object for each file to access the methods.

+This is not meant to be used by itself.
+Use this in conjunction with any program you're working on and make sure to include the appropriate files when compiling.

 # Current public functions
 1. Editing and appending to the file